sofiajaramillo/DMS-code/2021-04-14-Squirrels.md

 # Implementations

 The basics were down.
-Now my goal was to implement my member's contributions into my main code.
+Now my goal was to implement my members' contributions into my main code.

 First, the easiest implementation, was the enemy's movement which one of my members worked on.
 "Movement" as in the enemies didn't just sit in static locations but actually moved in an erratic way.
 I simply implemented this code into the move method of my enemy class.